10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - Did the quality of the documentation impact your decision to use it?

-> Yes because it was clean, it had a lot of information, and it literally shows an endpoint at the top of the page.
+> Yes the quality did impact my decision because it had a lot of information that most APIs i've seen hadnt had.

 - Did you switch which API you chose initially because of its documentation, or did you stick with the one you selected and work your way through it?